ashuftw/working-notes/content/Literature/230424 Random Variable.md

 ## Example

-- Player is tolling a die, a win or loss is associated with each outcome
+- Player is rolling a die, a win or loss is associated with each outcome